Free trial

 • interact with local machines

 With the help of SCADA systems, companies can make smarter decisions, improve efficiency and minimize downtime.
-SCADA is used in many industries and is widely used in manufacturing, automation, oil and gas, and wastewater.
+SCADA is used in many industries and is widely used in manufacturing, automation, oil and gas and wastewater management.

-Local sensors, devices and PLCs – which collect data sets called tags – are connected to an on-site server or remote/virtual machine.
+The local sensors, devices and PLCs – which collect data sets known as tags – are connected to an on-site server or a remote/virtual machine.
 Storage in a historical database for later analysis is possible.
 To control processes via operator workstations, HMIs or directly on the SCADA server, users interact locally with the SCADA system.